LuczynskiDar/SilnikDC/README.md

 # DC Engine driver ( Sterownik prędkości silnika DC )

-> DC Engine driver is a post graduate thesis done for AGH Univerisity of Science and Technology.
+> DC Engine driver is a [post graduate thesis](https://github.com/LuczynskiDar/SilnikDC/blob/master/Praca%20Podyplomowa%20-%20Sterownik%20Silnika%20-%20Dariusz%20%C5%81uczy%C5%84ski.pdf) done for AGH Univerisity of Science and Technology.

 ## Purpose of project

-The purose of project was to use ECAD, EAGLE to design a circuit alodng with PCBA, then wirte a C program for Atmega32 to dirive a DC Enginge.
+The purose of project was to use ECAD, EAGLE to design a circuit analog with PCBA, then wirte a C program for Atmega32 to dirive a DC Enginge.

 ### Block diagram